mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 We desperately need to be able to express more quantities and units in a standardized way so different libraries get means to communicate with each other.

+If Lockheed Martin and NASA could use standardized vocabulary types in their interfaces, maybe they would not interpret pound-force seconds as newton seconds, and the [@MARS_ORBITER] would not crash during the Mars orbital insertion maneuver.

 ## Certification

 Mission/life-critical projects or those for embedded devices often have to obey the safety norms